nephio-project/porch/docs/content/en/docs/5_architecture_and_components/package-cache/_index.md

    - **DB Cache**: Stores all package data and metadata in a PostgreSQL database

 4. **Background Synchronization**:
-   - Periodically refreshes repository state from external sources
+   - Periodically refreshes repository state from Git repositories to maintain cache consistency
-   - Detects new package revisions and updates
+   - Detects new, modified, and deleted package revisions
-   - Maintains cache consistency with external repositories
+   - Sends watch events (Added/Modified/Deleted) to notify watchers
-   - Configurable sync frequency
+   - Implements configurable per-repository synchronization frequency as specified in the spec of the Repository CRD

 5. **Repository Adapter Integration**:
    - Creates repository adapter instances (Git adapter)